berrak/kicad-init-file-structure/clone-project-with-rpl.md

 ```
 ## Rename files and the KiCad home directory.

 Finally, rename a few files in the KiCad directory with the prefix `new-project-name` and update the directory path with the new project name.
+Copy the datasheets manually and delete any temporary files to save space.

 Open the new project, and everything is now ready.